 In recent years, we have welcomed back alumni who have previously represented the school to take part in a annual fixture at the conclusion of the school year.

 Teachers vs Leavers

-In 2018/19, we introduced a leavers vs teachers game in the sports hall, which proved wildly popular with the pupils and, amid a rabid atmosphere, it was the teachers who were triumphant 37 – 28.
+In 2018/19, we introduced a leavers vs teachers game in the sports hall, which proved wildly popular with both pupils and staff, and has since become a highly anticipated event in the school calendar.